goodbomb/angular-gulp-browserify-starter/README.md

 NOTE: This same process applies to sub-modules, except you will treat the module directory as the root path, create a ```moduleConfig.js``` file where you will define module-specific states and options, and then require the sub-module in the module's ```index.js``` file.

+### Adding Third Party Vendor JS and CSS files to the pipeline
+Instead of bloating the index.html file with a list of scripts and link tags, all CSS and Javascript files from Vendors are bundled and concatenated into single ```vendor.css``` and ```vendor.js``` files using the Gulp pipeline.
+To add vendor files to your workflow, all you have to do is access the ```Gulpfile.js``` and add the relative path to the file from the ```libs``` directory to the appropriate location in the *"File Paths"* section.

+For CSS files, add the path to the *VendorCSS* workflow.
+For JS files, add the path to the *VendorJS* workflow.

 ### Learning Resouces
 - https://github.com/curran/screencasts/tree/gh-pages/introToAngular
 - https://www.codeschool.com/courses/shaping-up-with-angular-js